-source of labor both within the city and on the surrounding plantations.
-Galleries are outfitted with interactive exhibits, including push buttons that allow you to hear voices relating stories from the age of slavery.
+Used as a site for the auctioning of enslaved people (as well as a jail and morgue) until 1863, this building is now a museum that educates visitors on Charleston's role in the transatlantic slave trade.
+Charleston was a commercial center for the South's plantation economy, and enslaved people were forced to perform most labor within and beyond the city, on the surrounding plantations.
+Galleries are outfitted with interactive exhibits, including push buttons that allow you to hear the historical accounts of enslaved people.
 The museum sits on one of the few remaining cobblestone streets in town.